Benefits and problems of registering a company in Iran

 - Companies investing in the tourism industry and carrying necessary permits from the Ministry of Culture and Islamic Guidance will receive 50% corporate tax exemption annually;

 - Iran has signed DTAs with 42 countries including China, France, Germany, South Africa and Spain to reduce withholding tax on payments abroad.

 Problems with Iran company registration

-- While setting up an Iranian company is easy, doing business in the country will be cumbersome for foreign entrepreneurs because:
+- While setting up an Iranian company is time-consuming but straight forward, doing business in the country will be cumbersome for foreign entrepreneurs because:

 - Corruption and inefficient bureaucracy plagues the Iranian Government.
 As a result, working with the authorities can cost a lot of money (bribes) and time;

 - The judicial system in Iran is highly inefficient, with the World Bank negatively ranking the country as 62nd best in the world for enforcing contracts.
 Consequently, our Clients will not be able to depend on the law for resolving business disputes;

 - The corporate banking system is under-developed.
 Basic corporate services including credit cards are not available in Iran;